Calibration and Virtual Camera Control

 • E = Up

-Left Trigger is to move vertically down
+The Left Trigger is to move vertically down

-Right Trigger is to move vertically up
+The right Trigger is to move vertically up

 To rotate/pan the virtual camera left or right